brightsteel-k/Project-Ombre/README.md

 - "examine plant"
 - "read book"

-**Second Required Action (viewing details of X):** Click on the button with the fireball label to open the spells menu, then click a spell to learn more about it.
+**Second Required Action (clearing Xs from Y):** Click on the button with the octagonal label to restart the entire game, clearing all spells from the list.

 **Visual Component:** Visual components for the buttons can be found in the data/icons folder.